-How Are Sports Teams Combatting The Issue?
+How Are Sports Teams Addressing Energy Efficiency?

 Forest Green Rovers

-The club is also sponsored by Ecotricity Energy Supplier, an energy supplier with renewables at the heart of its ethos.
+The club is sponsored by Ecotricity Energy Supplier, an energy supplier with renewable energy at the heart of its ethos.
 This is due to the firm’s green energy tycoon, Dale Vincent, taking over the club in 2010.

 Both Real Madrid and Manchester United have been setting standards when it comes to recycled training pitches of late.
-The former have been using 11 training pitches created with new generation turf from Dutch company Desso which never needs to be mown, watered or fertilised.
+Real Madrid have been using 11 training pitches created with new generation turf from Dutch company Desso which never needs to be mown, watered or fertilised.
 The cradle to cradle pioneers have vowed to make these facilities available to schools and sports clubs in the future, which will give sustainability a huge boost.

-FC Bayern Munich Seeing the Light
+Southampton F.C.
+Seeing the Light

 Solar San Francisco

-The Levi’s Stadium was only opened last July, costing a colossal $1.3 billion and boasts a 1,900 metre squared, 400 KW solar plant which provides the entirety of the venue’s energy requirements.
-The complex, situated in the city’s Santa Clara district is 68,500 in capacity and also have an impressive 2,500 metre squared roof garden and community facilities.
+The Levi’s Stadium opened in 2014, costing a colossal $1.3 billion and boasts a 1,900 metre squared, 400 kW solar power plant which provides the entirety of the venue’s energy requirements.
+The arena, located in the city’s Santa Clara district, has a capacity of 68,500 and boasts an impressive 2,500 metre squared roof garden and community facilities.